neelsg/lithium/docs/tour.md

         v Vertex(1, 2)
         fmt.printLn(v.Dist())

-Just like normal variables, properties in a class can also be set to an initial value which will then be the default for any objects of that class.
+Just like normal variables, properties in a type can also be set to an initial value which will then be the default for any objects of that type.

-You can create an unnamed function in a class which returns the an object of the class type.
-This function then becomes the initializer and will be used when creating an object of that class such as with `v Vertex(1, 2)`.
+You can create an unnamed function in a type which returns the an object of the type.
+This function then becomes the initializer and will be used when creating an object of that type such as with `v Vertex(1, 2)`.

 ## Private values